 In early levels, especially on Easy mode, time is plentiful and you can take extra time to set up combos to leverage the bonus that comes with them.

 Once the blue tiles vanish, the embedded purple tile will appear and clear the block of purples as well

-A 'combo bonus' will earn you the initial points for clearing the 2 x 2 block of tiles, then you will receive the points for the second set of cleared tiles and the original block over again.
-So in this case I received 32 points for clearing the blue tiles, then another 32 points for clearing the purple ones, and an additional 32 for the blue ones again.
-It can be a bit confusing, just think of it as a sort of a pyramid; your first move goes at the top, then the second layer is your first move plus your second one and so on.
-Effectively you can string together as many combo steps as you are able to in order to reap massive points bonuses. :D
+This screenshot is from Hard mode, so I received 32 points for clearing the blue tiles, plus another 32 points for clearing the purple ones and an additional 32 for the blue ones again.
+Think of it as a sort of a pyramid; your first move goes at the top, then the second layer is your first move plus your second one and so on.
+Effectively you can string together as many combo steps as you are able to in order to reap massive points bonuses.

-Always get rid of locked tiles as soon as possible, otherwise chances are another one will appear right by it and then you won't be able to get in to clear either of them.
+Always get rid of locked tiles as soon as possible to avoid another one appearing right by it where you won't be able to get in to clear either of them.
 You get the same amount of points for clearing a locked tile as a regular one, but knowing you have the freedom to move everything around again is worth going out of your way for it.